GHNSYM/Internal-Assessment/README.md

 2. **Faculty**: Log in using your faculty credentials to update and manage the internal marks of students.
 3. **Admin**: Log in to manage user accounts and monitor system performance.

-## Future Enhancements

-- Integration of automated email notifications for students when new marks are uploaded.
-- Mobile app version of the platform to provide notifications and easy access to marks.
-- Role-based access control for additional layers of security.
-- Performance analytics for students and faculty to track trends in assessment results.

 ## Contributing